alex-lechner/CarND-BehavioralCloning-P3/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to test and fine tune the model.
-The approach for finding the most suitable model for my problem was to test several architectures and change the layer structure.
+The approach for finding the most suitable model for my problem was to test several architectures and change the layer structure accordingly.

 My basis for the model architecture is [Nvidia's End-to-End Deep Learning Model for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).

-I added one dropout and one maxpool layer after the CNN layers and one dropout between the first two fully connected layers.
+I added one dropout layer after the first two CNN layers, one dropout layer after the last CNN layer and two dropout layers between the first two fully connected layers.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 My sets were neither overfitting nor underfitting but the problem was that the car still was unable to drive one track autonomously.